yuanhe772/ECE4960-Sp2018/Project2/ReadMe.md

 #### 1. Overview:

-This program is written in java, and compiled with both Eclipse on Mac OS and Command Line in Linux.
+This program is written in java, and compiled with Eclipse on Mac OS and Command-line in Linux.

 #### 2. Program Breakdown: